deivgin/calculator/README.md

 - when in smaller screen the height is too large
 - PWA

-## Making it better

-- All the numbers that are used and aren't clear what they mean, should be in a const
-- All of if checks should be in a const that is named on what it does
-- Create a function that checks all the cases and formats the string
+## To Do

 - For theming use Context to transfer and switch the state
-- use clsx for combining classes
 - In Screen component create a new component from the number div
-- create a useCalculator hook and transfer all the calculation data to it
+- Clean up all the functions in useCalculator, they should be responsible only for one thing, if you can extract another function from it - do it.
 - Clean up the component folder structure, make it cleaner and with its own hooks, functions, models, etc.
+- Combine all the different buttons into one button element

+## Remember

+- All the numbers that are used and aren't clear what they mean, should be in a const
+- All of if checks should be in a const that is named on what it does
 - All the places where you need some time to remember what it does should be in properly named functions or variables or constants.